digital-archives/HISTGA1011/slides/week_11_slide_deck.md

 <!--

-Analog signals look different from digital signals.
+Analog signals "look" different from digital signals.
 Compared to an analog signal, which is a continuous wave, digital information looks more like buildings on a city block, or a staircase.
+Note, this is an abstraction of how signals actually look!

+This is because when you record something using a digital recording device, it takes samples at intervals, and each sample is represented by a binary digit (1 or 0).
+The higher the sample rate, the more binary data.

 Keep this in mind as we go through how analog recording works.
 We are going to use the example of a 1940s analog video camera.